Ludwig Schunk: Career

+Schunk & Ebe oHG

 In 1913, 29 years old, he and the mechanic and machine fitter Karl Ebe, who had also gathered experience in the carbon industry, founded the carbon brush factory of Schunk & Ebe oHG in Fulda.
 Karl Ebe died only a year after the company started up.

 In 1918 Ludwig Schunk moved the company, operated in rented premises, from Fulda to Heuchelheim near Giessen where he was able to buy the former tourist restaurant "Windhof" which had sufficient space to set up production equipment.
 As far back as in those early days, the first representation offices were founded in various large German cities and export business was set up.
 In the next few years, this new company acquired a sound reputation with customers and competitors.

-Like his successors after him, the company founder Ludwig Schunk endeavored to expand and shore up his company through diversification into related fields of technology.
+He endeavored to expand and shore up his company through diversification into related fields of technology.
 To that end, he in 1923 acquired a carbon brush holder factory and integrated it into his operations in Heuchelheim.
 In 1932 the production of sintered bearings was started.
 The carbon orientation had already previously been expanded with products for mechanical applications.
 The increasingly difficult economic environment could not prevent Ludwig Schunk's life work from advancing.
 As the Reichsmark lost ever more of its value and the concomitant heavy inflation increased as well, Schunk successfully sought new sales markets abroad from which stable currency flowed in.
 By boosting his export business he succeeded in avoiding losses of real assets for his company.

-In accordance with his social orientation, Ludwig Schunk, as far back as in 1940, took the initiative to found a providential fund whose charter-based objectives were to provide voluntary one-time or ongoing support to employees, former employees or their relatives in case of neediness, disability or old age.
+In accordance with his social orientation, Ludwig Schunk, in 1940, took the initiative to found a providential fund whose charter-based objectives were to provide voluntary one-time or ongoing support to employees, former employees or their relatives in case of neediness, disability or old age.
 The providential fund could grant retirement pensions, widow's or orphan's pensions or death grants.